Last Updated on June 4, 2020

 - DIY deodorant can help you waste less — typical deodorant containers take quite a lot of plastic to make.

-- DIY deodorant costs WAY less than a comparable store-bought natural deodorant.
+- DIY deodorant costs WAY less than a comparable store-bought natural deodorant, one of the many ways going green saves you money.

 Many years ago I offered some of the students in an eco-focused writing class I was teaching extra credit for trying Colin Beavan’s first “No Impact Experiment” with me for one week, and of course, writing about it.
 Pretty much every student took me up on the challenge.

 One of the many things we learned from No Impact Man’s amazing blog was that you could use baking soda as a DIY deodorant (and even wash your hair with it!).
 I took my students on a field trip to our town’s co-op and gave them a tour of the bulk bin aisle, where some of us bought baking soda to try to clean up our morning routines.

 (I also tried shampooing with baking soda, and went to class with the less-than-lustrous results.
 Think the students thought I was a bit batty.
 They were right, of course!)